 The Azalea’s amazing flowers open from May to June and hit you with the sweet fragrance of summer, appearing in different shapes, sizes, and patterns every year!
 Their dark green leaves are also incredibly vibrant and add to the aesthetic.
 Place your azalea outside (but in the shade during sweltering temperatures).
 Importantly, they need slightly acidic soil so don’t use pure tap water, filter it or mix it with rainwater instead.
 A gorgeous option, the azalea is regarded as one of the very best bonsai plants worldwide.

 Cherry Blossom Bonsai

 The Japanese are obsessed with watching cherry blossom (this is known as ‘sakara’).
 Unsurprisingly, Cherry Blossom Bonsai (啓応桜) are cherished in Japan.
-It’s delicate flowers radiate peace in their pink, purple and white colours – swelling the heart.
-Keep in plenty of sun and out of wind.
+Its delicate flowers radiate peace in their pink, purple and white colours – swelling the heart.
+Keep in plenty of suns and out of the wind.
 Note that a cool period of 3 months in winter is needed to protect from frost, so act accordingly.
 These really are a beautiful sight!